 - Reheat the Mujaddara in the microwave on the reheat setting for rice.

-So, the next time you're craving a healthy, oil-free, and inexpensive meal, give this Mujaddara recipe a try!
+So, the next time you crave a healthy, oil-free, and inexpensive meal, try this vegan Mujaddara recipe!

 Other Mediterranean Recipes to Try!